SkyTruth/pybossa_tools/README.md

 * shapely
 * fastkml

-The createTasks.py script is a generic version of the script found in the PyBossa example client, usable for multiple pybossa applications.
+The createTasks.py script is a front-end to work with all the applications - to upload them and tasks for them to pybossa.
+The command

+    ./createTasks.py --list

+will give you a list of all available applications, while

+    ./createTasks.py --help

+will give you the customary help on the command itself and its options.

-Each application is made up of a directory containing set of templates, e.g. frackfinder.
+Each application is made up of a directory containing set of templates, e.g. tadpole-padmapper.
+All templates are passed through the Django templating engine before uploading.
+Django template inheritance is used to share code between apps.

-An application can be renamed when uploading, using the -r switch to createTasks.py, which is usefull for testing...

-All html templates are passed through the Django templating engine before uploading, with the applion definition from app.json available as template variables.
-In particular, use {{short_name}} for the application name to ensure that renaming apps with the -r flag will work.
+The applion definition from app.json available as template variables.
+In particular, {{short_name}} is used for the application name to ensure that renaming apps on the fly during upload, using the -r flag will work.